📊 CARS Key Takeaways

 Cars.com shows solid cash generation and acceptable balance-sheet liquidity, with free cash flow materially stronger than reported net income.
 However, earnings quality is mixed because revenue growth appears unusually distorted while net income and EPS declined sharply, leaving thin net margins and limiting confidence in near-term profitability momentum.

-- Solid liquidity position with current ratio of 1.87x and $56.2M cash balance provides financial flexibility
+- Healthy liquidity position with 1.87x current ratio

 - Strong free cash flow generation with a 20.4% FCF margin